Annual SageCon Summit

 October 29, 8:00 am- 4 pm Mountain time

-This all-day field tour will take us to 3 Creeks Ranch, a property held as a mitigation bank by TerraWest Conservancy.
+This all-day field tour took us to 3 Creeks Ranch, a property held as a mitigation bank by TerraWest Conservancy.
 They are implementing restoration to improve plant community recovery following the Cow Valley Fire.
-The tour will focus on planning and implementing restoration, understanding burn severity, and the links between range condition and mitigation policy.
+The tour focused on planning and implementing restoration, understanding burn severity, and the links between range condition and mitigation policy.

 Andrew Shields